Student finances

 Learn how to live on a student income and get some support:

-Student Services workshops Meet with a Welfare OfficerFunding opportunities
+Student Support and Wellbeing Services workshops Meet with a Welfare OfficerFunding opportunities

 Report any problems you experience with the Starting at UQ website.